 Activities Part One - Art Making Objective - experience...

 - ...using beads, students make their own beaded objects.

-- ...to use complementary colors in designing their beaded artwork.
+- ...how to use complementary colors in designing their beaded artwork.

-- ...the symbols used to create the beaded art do not have to be realistic.
+- ...that symbols used to create the beaded art do not have to be realistic.

 - To begin the lesson show the participants images of the jicara and kukas,

 attached to this lesson.
 These can be downloaded and adhered to a poster

 board for easy viewing.
 Ask the children to describe what they are looking

 at.
 What materials are used in the construction of the jicara and kukas?

 What colors and designs does one see?
 Does anyone know who makes this art,

 and where these people live?
 Does anyone know what these art objects are